viktheram/2025_BSE_Portfolio/index.md

 My next steps are to finish enclosing my buttons and to start working on the dispenser mechanism.
 I did some prototyping while I was waiting for my buttons to arrive, and in between code updates, but now I need to make it more refined.
 My current prototype is just made out of cardboard.
 I will move to using acrylic and making 15 channels.
 I also need to connect my servo to my turning mechanism.

 # Second Milestone
+Coming soon!

-**Don't forget to replace the text below with the embedding for your milestone video.
+//**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+//<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
+//For your second milestone, explain what you've worked on since your previous milestone.
 You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
+//- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
+//- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
+//- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+//- What needs to be completed before your final milestone

 # Final Milestone
+Coming soon!

-**Don't forget to replace the text below with the embedding for your milestone video.
+//**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+//<iframe width="560" height="315" src="https://www.youtube.com/embed/F7M7imOVGug" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For your final milestone, explain the outcome of your project.
+//For your final milestone, explain the outcome of your project.
 Key details to include are:
-- What you've accomplished since your previous milestone
+//- What you've accomplished since your previous milestone
-- What your biggest challenges and triumphs were at BSE
+//- What your biggest challenges and triumphs were at BSE
-- A summary of key topics you learned about
+//- A summary of key topics you learned about
-- What you hope to learn in the future after everything you've learned at BSE
+//- What you hope to learn in the future after everything you've learned at BSE

 # Schematics
 <div style="position: relative; width: 100%; padding-top: calc(max(56.25%, 400px));">